AnfriH/Oof-Replacer/README.md

 A simple script to restore the original Roblox oof/death sound

 ## Usage
-Simply download the .bat file and double-click it to run 😀
+If you're on the Github Website, you can click "Code" then "Download Zip" to download the file.
+You can then open up the zip file and double-click the .bat file to run it 😀
 ###### After a Roblox update, you may need to rerun the script

 # How does the script work?